Haworthia Not Growing

 - 5

-Give it a full growing season before concluding anything is wrong, checking specifically for new pups at each inspection rather than expecting the main rosette to visibly change size.
+Give it a full growing season before concluding anything is wrong, checking specifically for new pups at each inspection rather than expecting the main rosette to visibly change size in that time.

 Prevention